Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

 \subsection{Controllable seed of the quantum PS and transition to the Kuznetsov-Ma}

 Having analyzed the correlation properties of the quantum PS after an interaction quench to attractive interactions, we next elaborate on experimentally accessible knobs for its realization.
-In particular, we focus on quenches from $g_i=0.05$ to $g_f = -0.05$, and consider variations of the atom number, $N$ [box length, $L$], while keeping constant the box length $L$ [atom number $N$].
-Recall here that the box characteristics including its length can be experimentally adjusted using digital micromirror devices~\cite{navon2021quantum,gauthier2016direct}, while atomic samples with different atom number can also be realized~\cite{wenz2013few,Lester}.
+In particular, we focus on quenches from $g_i=0.05$ to $g_f = -0.05$, and consider variations of the atom number, $N$ (box length, $L$), while keeping constant the box length $L$ (atom number $N$).
+Recall here that the box characteristics, including its length, can be experimentally adjusted using digital micromirror devices~\cite{navon2021quantum,gauthier2016direct}, while atomic samples with different atom number can also be realized~\cite{wenz2013few,Lester}.

-The time-evolution of the gas one-body density, $\rho^{(1)}(x,t)$, after the interaction quench for distinct atom numbers $N=10,30$ and fixed $L=20$ is illustrated in Fig.~\ref{fig5:varyN_L20_MB}(a), (b).
-As $N$ increases (implying that the effective nonlinearity of the system increases), the emission of counterpropagating density wavefronts from the box edges accelerates, leading to faster interference and the earlier formation of the quantum PS.
-Recall that larger $N$ implies smaller healing length of the initial density, and hence larger kinetic energy of the density wavefronts emanating from the edges, subsequently leading to reduced timescales of the PS formation.
-We note that a similar acceleration takes place within the MF approach but with larger (smaller) Peregrine amplitudes (widths), presence of side nodes that are absent in the MB case and slightly slower PS formation times compared to the correlated scenario, see also the inset of Fig.~\ref{fig5:varyN_L20_MB}(c).
+The time evolution of the gas one-body density, $\rho^{(1)}(x,t)$, after the interaction quench for distinct atom numbers $N=10,30$ and fixed $L=20$ is illustrated in Figs.~\ref{fig5:varyN_L20_MB}(a) and ~\ref{fig5:varyN_L20_MB}(b); see also Appendix~\ref{app:transition} for systems with larger $N$.
+As $N$ increases (implying that the effective nonlinearity of the system increases), the emission of counterpropagating density wave fronts from the box edges accelerates, leading to faster interference and the earlier formation of the quantum PS.
+Recall that larger $N$ implies smaller healing length of the initial density, and hence larger kinetic energy of the density wave fronts emanating from the edges, subsequently leading to reduced timescales of the PS formation.
+We note that a similar acceleration takes place within the MF approach but with larger (smaller) Peregrine amplitudes (widths), presence of side nodes that are absent in the MB case, and slightly slower PS formation times compared to the correlated scenario; see also the inset of Fig.~\ref{fig5:varyN_L20_MB}(c).
 Additionally, preamble signatures of MI, associated with the formation of localized density waveforms, following the quantum PS generation are evident for $N=30$ at $t>40$ where two major density humps appear.
 The long-time evolution of our {main} setup is discussed in more detail in Appendix~\ref{app:long_time}, where for this $g_f$ recurrence phenomena occur for longer times, while for more negative $g_f$, persistent spatial localization at the level of the single-particle density arises.